xieyy46/SingleMod-v1/README.md

 mkdir features

 cd split_bam_dir
-#convert bam to bed to extra strand informationt
+#convert bam to bed to extract strand informationt
 for file in shard*bam
 do
 {